muhammadqamar/user-task-app/README.md

 ## Environment Variables

 If running the app without Docker, you need to fill in the environment variables in the `.env.local` at the root folder.

 - `NEXTAUTH_SECRET` Cecret for next-auth
 - `KEYCLOAK_HOST` Url for keycloak issuer
 - `KEYCLOAK_REALM` Keycloak Realm
 - `KEYCLOAK_CLIENT_ID` Keycloack client id
-- `SERVER_URL` User-Task proxy Url
+- `NEXT_PUBLIC_SERVER_URL` User-Task proxy Url
+- `NEXT_PUBLIC_KEYCLOAK_REALM` Keycloak Realm

 ## Development